-- Pre-AP English 10: A rigorous course focused on challenging highly motivated students to improve their critical reading, writing, and thinking skills to prepare them for success in AP Language and AP Literature as well as in college and includes examination of literature from different cultures around the world.
+- Pre-AP English 10: A rigorous course focused on challenging highly motivated students to improve their critical reading, writing, and thinking skills to prepare them for success in AP Language and AP Literature, as well as in college, and includes examination of literature from different cultures around the world.

 - World Literature 10: Building upon skills developed in Genre Studies, the World Literature course emphasizes critical thinking skills from a biblical perspective as students examine literature from different cultures around the world.

 The world languages department assists students in reaching an appropriate level of proficiency using the national standards on language learning.
-From level 1 through AP, foreign language teachers incorporate a variety of methods including the use of authentic audio and visual materials to strengthen the skills required to speak the language.
-Through mission trips, trips abroad, language clubs, cultural components, and community service projects students are provided opportunities to use their skills in real-world contexts.
+From level one through AP, foreign language teachers incorporate a variety of methods including the use of authentic audio and visual materials to strengthen the skills required to speak the language.
+Through mission trips, trips abroad, language clubs, cultural components, and community service projects, students are provided opportunities to use their skills in real-world contexts.
 In each of our classes, the cultural component is as important as the language learning.

-AP Spanish Language, AP Spanish Literature, and AP French are also offered.
+REQUIREMENTS: Two units required, four recommended - French, Latin, and Spanish; AP Spanish Language, AP Spanish Literature, and AP French are also offered.

-- AP French Language: An intensive and rigorous French study designed to develop students’ proficiency in four integrated language skills: listening, speaking, reading and writing.
-It covers the equivalent of a third year college course (5-6 college semesters) in advanced French composition and conversation and prepares students for taking the AP French Language Exam.
+- AP French Language: An intensive and rigorous French study designed to develop students’ proficiency in four integrated language skills: listening, speaking, reading, and writing.
+It covers the equivalent of a third year college course (five-six college semesters) in advanced French composition and conversation and prepares students for taking the AP French Language Exam.
 The class is conducted entirely in French and authentic texts and supporting materials – films, TV programs, newspapers and magazines – are presented and discussed entirely in the language.
 Prerequisites: Satisfactory completion of three levels of French, reasonable proficiency in using the language, and a teacher recommendation.

-- French I: This class provides a strong foundation in the basic skills of pronunciation, grammar, oral communication, reading, and written expression of the French language as well as an introduction to French culture.
+- French I: This class provides a strong foundation in the basic skills of pronunciation, grammar, oral communication, reading, and written expression of the French language, as well as an introduction to French culture.

 - French I Honors: While covering the same curriculum as French I, honors level students are assigned additional readings, projects, and assignments.

-- French II: Students will develop the five skill areas learned in French I to a greater depth, as well as offering a more thorough study of the history and culture of all French speaking peoples.
+- French II: Students will develop the five skill areas learned in French I to a greater depth, as well as offering a more thorough study of the history and culture of all French-speaking peoples.

-- French II Honors: Students will develop the five skill areas learned in French I to a greater depth, as well as offering a more thorough study of the history and culture of all French speaking peoples.
+- French II Honors: Students will develop the five skill areas learned in French I to a greater depth, as well as offering a more thorough study of the history and culture of all French-speaking peoples.